Skip to main content

 • The parties can agree to a shorter notice period supported by payment in lieu for the balance

-Summary dismissal (Section 9)
+Summary dismissal (Section 9): the nuclear option

 Employment notice under Cap.
 57 uses calendar days: